pojntfx/uni-itsec-notes/docs/main.md

 ### Perfect Security

-Cyphertext does not give any information you don't already have about the plaintext
+Ciphertext does not give any information you don't already have about the plaintext

 ### One-Time-Pad